MediaComem/comem-masrad-dfa/subjects/angular/README.md

 })
 ```

-- The **declarations** array is a list of components (also directives and pipes) which belong to this module.
+- The **declarations** array is the list of components/directives/pipes that belongs to this module.
-- The **imports** array is a list of other modules whose exported components should be available in this module.
+- They can also declares an **exports** array, with the list of components/directives/pipes that this module can provide to other modules.
-  It allows you to express a dependency on another module.
+- The **imports** array is a list of other modules whose exported elements are required by this module's elements.
 - The **providers** array is a list of service providers (more about that later).
 - **bootstrap** is the root component that Angular creates and inserts into `index.html`

 ### Components

-Components are the most basic **building block** of an UI in an Angular application.
+Components are the most common **building block** of an UI in an Angular application.
 An Angular application is a tree of Angular components.

 You will find a component in `src/app/app.component.ts` in the starter project: